 Kate comes to iMentor with experience in non-profit organizations, volunteer management, and youth development.
 During her time at Gettysburg College, Kate worked as a program coordinator with the Center for Public Service where she deepened her understanding of the underlying systemic issues that have made social justice work necessary.
 She has a strong passion for social justice and for youth in particular to know their intrinsic value and potential.
 After graduating Magna Cum Laude from Gettysburg College with a B.A. in Latin American studies/ Spanish, Kate served as an AmeriCorps volunteer in Seattle, Washington, where she worked with immigrant and refugee children in an afterschool enrichment program.
 As a mentor herself to a 13 year old girl, Kate knows firsthand the powerful impact mentoring can have on the mentee as well as the mentor.

 Kait comes to iMentor with a background in youth development, teaching and research.
 Kait obtained her B.A. in Anthropology and History from Binghamton University, and her M.A. in Media, Culture and Communication at New York University.
 During her time at NYU, Kait worked for the Metropolitan Center for Urban Outreach as an early literacy tutor in the South Bronx while also serving as a teaching assistant for an undergraduate course in the MCC Department.
 Kait also has experience teaching swim lessons, coaching youth sports leagues, and managing a collegiate rowing organization.
-Most recently, Kait worked as a Program Coordinator and then as a Program Specialist at iMentor, providing individualized pair support at three different partner schools in Brooklyn.
-After two years on the Program Team, Kait is very excited to join the iMentor Interactive team and support iMentor’s mission in a broader context.
+Kait worked as a Program Coordinator and then as a Program Specialist at iMentor, providing individualized pair support at three different partner schools in Brooklyn.
+After two years on the Program Team, Kait joined the iMentor Interactive team, and then became the Junior Product Manager.

 Arlene is the Volunteer Team Intern and has loved working at iMentor.
 Born and raised in Connecticut, she is living her dream of being in New York City.
 She is a rising senior at Pace University and is majoring in International Management with a minor in Peace & Justice Studies.
 She hopes to one day work for an international non-profit that reaches to those in need around the globe.
 Her goal is to one day visit South Africa and learn about the culture, issues, and needs.
 She is excited to learn all she can at iMentor and further develop herself and contribute to the organization.